jonahbeckford/dk/docs/SPECIFICATION.md

 The location of the pipe is available using the variable `${PIPE.name}`.

-Typically, the pipe given to the thunk will be a PIPE_ACCESS_OUTBOUND named pipe server on Windows (ex. `\\ServerName\pipe\SomePipe`) and a write-only fifo pipe on Unix.
+Typically, the pipe given to the form function will be a PIPE_ACCESS_OUTBOUND named pipe server on Windows (ex. `\\ServerName\pipe\SomePipe`) and a write-only fifo pipe on Unix.
 To be portable, you should:

 - read from the pipe zero or one time.
 Do not re-read from the pipe.
 - read the data sequentially from the pipe.
 Do not use random access read in the pipe.
 - expect the read from the pipe, especially the first byte, to take a long time.
 - use PowerShell or a library in your favorite language to detect and read from the named pipe on Windows

 Piping is an **optimization**.
-If a thunk controller implementation does not support threading, the pipe *will* be a regular file.
-However, if pipeline is supported, then the thunk controller only has to kick off the build of the thunk dependency `ID SLOT` when you *first access the pipe*.
+If the build system does not support threading, the pipe *will* be a regular file.
+However, if pipeline is supported, then the build system only has to kick off the build of the form function dependency `ID SLOT` when you *first access the pipe*.

-Key Optimization: If you don't access the pipe at all in your thunk, then you have saved the cost (clock time, compute, space) of the build for your dependency `ID SLOT`.
+Key Optimization: If you don't access the pipe at all in your form function, then you have saved the cost (clock time, compute, space) of the build for your dependency `ID SLOT`.

-So in situations where the content is conditional (ie. read by the thunk only in certain situations) and expensive (ie. the `ID SLOT` is large or has a time-consuming build), use `pipe-object`.
+So in situations where the content is conditional (ie. read by the form function only in certain situations) and expensive (ie. the `ID SLOT` is large or has a time-consuming build), use `pipe-object`.

 Here is an example use of a pipe: